 This section will cover why we do not want to substitute nominal categorical variables with dummy variables.

 Transforming nominal categorical variables into dummy variables is accepted practice when being done on predictor variables for a mode.
 As stated previously, this is how most statistical modelling packages in R automatically handle factor variables.
 It intuitively makes sense then that we apply the same to nominal categorical response variables; to just run factor_levels models for each dummy variable.
 However, consider the interpretability of our results if only 1 of these analyses provides a statistically significant p-value.
 Does that mean our explanatory variable only effectively predicts for one possible value of our categoricals?
 That conclusion is difficult to reconcile with our knowledge that our dummy variables are collinear and mutually exclusive with each other.
-For this eason, a single, shared statistical test would be preferred when evaluating a categorical variable.
+For this reason, a single, shared statistical test would be preferred when evaluating a categorical variable.
 This would allow us to better evaluate the impact of the explanatory variable on the categorical response.

 Another important consideration pertains to multiple hypothesis testing.
 Given some impact analysis, we have a null hypothesis H0 and an alternate hypothesis H1.
 Although the specifics will differ, these two hypotheses can be generally summarised as: